lambdaconf/advanced-fp-in-scala/README.md

-# Advanced Functional Programming in Scala
+# Applied Functional Programming in Scala

-This is the repository for exercises for Advanced Functional Programming in Scala, a LambdaConf workshop taught by @jdegoes.
+This is the repository for exercises for Applied Functional Programming in Scala, a LambdaConf workshop taught by @jdegoes.

 # Getting Started